JeffreyZhao/wind/README.md

 ### Nesting Jscex functions

-If you write nested Jscex functions, the inner function would not be compiled.
+If you write nested Jscex functions, the inner function would not be compiled with outside one.
 For example:

     var outsideAsync = eval(Jscex.compile("async", function () {